ivan-paleo/publish-micro-image/README.md

 Finding the size(s) of the features is often done directly during
 observation: increasing the magnification until the features of interest are visible.
-This is a valid approach if the microscope used has the appropriate hardware (objectives and optical zoom) to resolve the features of interest.
+This is a valid approach if the microscope used has the appropriate hardware (objectives, zoom, camera, etc.) to resolve the features of interest.
 But it can also happen that the features of interest are smaller or larger than what is permitted by the hardware at hand.
 Moreover, when dealing with digital images, some other issues